gkartalis/react-native-phone-auth-firebase/README.md

 5. In order to use phone login via emulators choose Phone numbers for testing and add a phone number and a verification code and click add.

 6. Go to project settings and in General tab click Add firebase to your iOS app or/and Add firebase to your Android App and complete the form.
+    * if you want to connect this project to your firebase project you created:
+        * on Package Name for android enter: **com.reactnativephoneauthexample**
+        * on Bundle Identifier for iOS enter: **org.kartalisge.phoneauth**

 7. Download the config file (google-services.json for android) and (GoogleService-Info.plist for iOS)